The U.S. has about 26,000 high schools. I presume a high portion of those have soccer teams.

 These are invisible to most folks when they wonder if there’s enough support for an open soccer pyramid.

-My guess as to what would happen in an open pyramid is that the teams from these schools would eventually migrate to the first teams of clubs at various levels of the pyramid.
+In an open pyramid, my guess is that the teams from these schools would eventually migrate to the first teams of clubs at various levels of the pyramid.
+Or, they would become clubs, themselves.

-Within a stone’s throw of my house, there’s about 15 high schools and 4 college teams.
+Near my home there’s 15 high schools and 4 college teams.

 I’ve only been to a few of these games.
 I have no real reason to go, unless my kid was on one of these teams.

-The folks who wonder where support for soccer will come from, seem to expect that my love of soccer alone should cause me to want to attend these matches just to watch soccer.
-But, I really have no clue who the players are and they are from all over.
-There’s no connection.
+The folks who wonder where support for soccer will come from expect that my love of soccer alone should cause me to want to attend these matches.

 They miss that there’s something deeper in the support, a connection beyond just the sport itself.